Last Updated on

 This Level Angled 20-60X65 scope has fully multi-coated optics and BAK4 prism glass all within an angled eyepiece system.
 It’s fully weatherproof, has a textured rubber body, and comes with a pan head tripod.

-Well over a dozen reviewers have given this Level scope a rating, and it has an outstanding rating with many people giving it top marks.
+Plenty of reviewers have given this Level scope a rating, and it has an outstanding rating with many people giving it top marks.

 If you expect to see some premium features here like I do, let’s hit the Q&A for confirmation of our suspicions.